 Irish").
 Folk groups rarely played the dancehalls, and rock bands generally

-played to smaller crowds in pubs and colleges.
+played to smaller crowds in clubs, pubs and colleges.
 As the 70's progressed, though, several

 rock bands made the transition to the "showband" circuit

 The emergence of discos in the mid 1970's gave promoters a new money making opportunity

 as they could pay a single DJ to play records (as opposed to a six or seven piece band).

 Hotels started converting ballrooms into "nightclubs" and there were fewer and fewer gigs available to the bands.